RandonSRProctor/PersonalWebPage/readme.txt

-This project contains a front end react app (personalwebpage) and a backend Node.js server using express (personalwebpage-api)
+This project contains a front end react app (frontend) and a backend Node.js server using express (backend)

 The backend is necessary to make API calls to Sendgrid with my API key hidden